KOMA-Inc/Experiments/README.md

 # Introduction

-Experiments is a framework that helps to setup A/B testing infrustructure.
-It provides methods for defining your remote keys and values as well as services to work with.
+Experiments is a framework designed to facilitate the setup of A/B testing infrastructure.
+It offers methods for defining remote keys and values, along with services to interact with them.

-Currenly, only one concrete service is available - the one to be used for Firebase Remote Configs, however, you can define you own by conforming it to needed protocols.
+Currently, the framework supports a Firebase Remote Configs service, but you can define your own by conforming to the necessary protocols.

 # Defining values and keys